samira-sites/samira-sites/README.md

 # Hi, I'm Samira 👋

-Nine years ago I left the Philippines to work as a domestic helper in Kuwait.
-This year I finished a UK Level 4 Diploma in Information Technology — and I build full-stack websites for small businesses, on the side, from the same room I do everything else in.
+Nine years ago, I left the Philippines to work as a domestic helper in Kuwait.
+This year, I finished a UK Level 4 Diploma in Information Technology — and I build full-stack websites for small businesses, on the side, from the same room I do everything else in.

 I'm not telling you that for sympathy.
 I'm telling you because it's the reason I don't waste a client's time or money: I know exactly what it costs to earn it.